robtac/CS-564-Capstone/README.md

 - save: saves the log file using the delays between TCP packets sent from the implant
 - regsave: saves the registrar files and compares them to previous saves to see if they have been modified
 - kill: ends the process and deletes the implant
+### install.bat
+Batch file which installs the implant in 'C:\Windows\System32' directory.

+### zerologon.sh
+Bash script which gets initial access, runs the psexec.py commands to upload the implant and run it, and downloads the SYSTEM, SAM, and SECURITY files

 ## Steps to run
 1. Adjust IP address in server.py and client.c to be correct for where you will be running your server.